Ijeoyibo/markdown-cv/index.md

+- Generated million Naira in sales by using Microsoft Visual Studio to refactor Crystal Reports to RDL so that they could be easily distributed to and consumed by stock brokers
-- Responsible for gathering, refining and validating complex business requirements.
+- Gathered, refined and validated complex business requirements.
 Used these requirements to analyze business partner’s operation to understand their strengths and weaknesses and determine opportunities to automate processes and functions
 - Translated key data insights into digestible formats to be leveraged by strategic decision makers
 - Created Report on Key Business Metrics and KPIs for business monitoring
-- Built organizations reports and all partners report by converting Crystal reports to RDL using Microsoft Visual Studio.
-This helped- sell the in-house software to other stock brokers that yield millions(N) for the organization.
-Its served the needs of customers and- internal stakeholders
 - Liaised between business and developers to ensure a mutual understanding of processes models
 - Facilitated communication and gained commitment between business units to align solutions with business strategies
 - Provided input into developing and modifying systems to meet client needs and develop business specifications to support the- modifications